HUGOW042/HUGOW042/README.md

-### This is a school account

-Go to my main and check out the good stuff
+### This is my shitty school acount if you want to check out the good stuff go check out my main

 https://github.com/HUGOW04